-The processing of dialog usages by a dialog is similar to the processing of modules by endpoint; for each on_rx_request(), on_rx_response(), and on tsx state() events, the dialog passes the event to each dialog usages starting from the higher priority module (i.e. the one with lower priority number) until one of the module returns true (i.e. non-zero), which in this case the dialog will stop the distribution of the event further.
+The processing of dialog usages by a dialog is similar to the processing of modules by endpoint; on each on_rx_request() and on_rx_response() event, the dialog passes the event to each dialog usages starting from the higher priority module (i.e. the one with lower priority number) until one of the module returns true (i.e. non-zero), which in this case the dialog will stop the distribution of the event further.
+The on_tsx_state() notification will be distributed to all dialog usages.
+Each dialog usage should filter out the transaction events that don't belong to it.